 When I've looked at this question in the past, I've always come away thinking that there's a complexity in the younger set that polling must not be able to capture.

-On the one hand, you can find a Forbes article citing a UK study that found that 59% of Gen Z respondents had, quote, conservative or moderate views on social issues.
+On the one hand, you can find like a Forbes article citing a UK study that found that 59% of Gen Z respondents had, quote, conservative or moderate views on social issues.

-On the other hand, Pew polling from last year showed clear progressive leanings among even self-identified Republican members of Generation Z. For instance, they found that 52% of self-identified Republican Gen Zers said that the government should do more to solve problems, which was far higher than any other generation.
+On the other hand, Pew Polling from last year showed clear progressive leanings among even self-identified Republican members of Generation Z. For instance, they found that 52% of self-identified Republican Gen Zers said that the government should do more to solve problems, which was far higher than any other generation.

 Gen Z Republican-leaning people are far more concerned about climate change and are far more likely to believe that humans have a part in causing it.